ManzoorElahi/ProgrammingAssignment2/README.md

 ### makeCacheMatrix(r=2,n=rnorm(r*r))

-This function generates a square matrix of size r*r
+This function generates a square matrix of size r by r.
+If no iput is given then random matrix of 2 by 2 is generated.

 ### cacheSolve(x,...)
 This function takes the output of makeCacheMatrix() as input.